 Public Meetings: MCAS El Toro Restoration Advisory Board

 The MCAS El Toro Restoration Advisory Board (RAB) serves as a focal point for the exchange of information about environmental restoration activities between the Navy, regulatory agencies, and the local community.
 RAB members review technical reports and plans pertaining to the MCAS El Toro cleanup and provide input to the Navy and the regulatory agencies.
 RAB members serve as volunteers and act as a liaison to the specific community they represent including various cities and homeowner associations in the vicinity of MCAS El Toro.
 All RAB meetings are open to the public and anyone interested may attend.
-They are held semi-annually on a Wednesday evening in April and November (see Bulletin Board above for current schedule) at the Irvine City Hall, One Civic Center Plaza.
+They are held semi-annually on a Wednesday evening in April and November at the Irvine City Hall, One Civic Center Plaza.

 Public Information Repositories

 The public information repositories for the site are at the following locations:

 14361 Yale Street,